Logo with black background, white and red text reading "ADHD coached".

 In 2017, I started working with my own ADHD coach.
 After a promotion and a job change, I realised that coaching and support for people like me in mid-career, millennial professionals was nearly impossible to find.
 So I decided to become that person for others in 2019.

 I studied at ADDCA and Animas, and I'm currently completing my HR degree at CIPD.
-With three coaching qualifications certified and accredited by the ICF, I've now supported hundreds of mid-career professionals in the creative and tech industries.
+With two coaching qualifications certified and accredited by the ICF, I've now supported hundreds of mid-career professionals in the creative and tech industries.
 See my accreditations on my linkedIn page

 What coaching with me looks like here